Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Introduction

 \subsection{Context}

 In many applications, estimating the state of a dynamical system is crucial either to build a controller or simply to obtain real time information on the system.
-A lot of efforts have thus been made in the scientific community to find universal methods for the construction of observers.
-Although very satisfactory solutions are known for linear systems (\cite{Luen}), nonlinear observer designs still suffer from a significant lack of generality.

-For nonlinear systems, we are aware of two "general purpose" observer design methodologies with guaranteed "non local" convergence: the high gain observers (\cite{KhaSab, Tor, GauHamOth, GauKup} etc) and the nonlinear Luenberger observers (\cite{Shos,KazKra,AndPra}).
-Those observers do not demand any particular structure and only require some basic observability properties.
-However, in both cases, the observer state is in general living in a space different from the system state one and the state estimate is obtained typically by solving on-line a nonlinear equation, which may be very complicated.
+Satisfactory solutions are known for systems the dynamics of which are linear in the preferred coordinates.
+But when they are nonlinear, we are aware of only two ``general purpose'' observer design methodologies guaranteeing ``non local'' convergence under merely some basic observability properties: the high gain observers (\cite{KhaSab, Tor, GauHamOth, GauKup,KhaPra,BesTic}, \ldots) and the nonlinear Luenberger observers (\cite{Shos,KazKra,AndPra}).
+For both, the observer state is living in a space different from the system state one and the system state estimate is obtained typically by solving on-line a nonlinear equation.